EliBrank/atlas-localization/README.md

 # Localization (Python)

-This project encompasses concepts related to localization as well as internationalization, explored using Python and Babel.
+This project encompasses concepts related to localization as well as internationalization, explored using Python.
 Some of these concepts include:
-  - Simple page and page_size parameters
+  - What is Babel and how can it be integrated
-  - Hypermedia metadata
+  - Differences between localization and internationalization
-  - Deletion-resilience
+  - Why is internationalization important for localization